Frontline-Femmes/Steam-OSINT/README.md

 A comprehensive Open Source Intelligence (OSINT) tool for Steam users and games, integrated directly into Google Sheets.

-Built with the assistance of Claude-3.7/Cursor.
+Built with @getcursor

 ## What is Steam OSINT?

 Steam OSINT is a Google Apps Script that provides powerful tools for gathering and analyzing information about Steam users and games.
-It leverages the Steam Web API to collect data that can be used for research, community management, game analytics, and more.
+It leverages the Steam Web API and Community Ban List (CBL) API to collect data that can be used for research, community management, game analytics, and more.

 ## Key Features